James G. (Jim) Matlock, Ph.D.

 Haraldsson (Mills, Haraldsson & Keil, 1994).

-and showed them to be very similar (Keil & Stevenson, 1999), requiring
+investigated and showed them to be very similar (Keil & Stevenson,

-on the body of the deceased with the express purpose of tracking that
+(marks placed on the body of the deceased with the express purpose

-those which are very similar to cases with past-life memory claims but
+cases, those which are very similar to cases with past-life memory

-which consist only of “announcing dreams” (dreams in which
+claims but which consist only of “announcing dreams” (dreams

-a figure appears and announces its intention to be reborn to a particular
+in which a figure appears and announces its intention to be reborn

 From the beginning of his work with children with apparent past-life